phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 title: 'Setup Rust'
 category: 'rust-os'
 ---
 In the previous posts we created a [minimal Multiboot kernel][multiboot post] and [switched to Long Mode][long mode post].
-Now we can finally switch to sweet Rust code.
-[Rust] is a beautiful high-level language without runtime.
+Now we can finally switch to [Rust] code.
+Rust is a high-level language without runtime.
 It allows us to not link the standard library and write bare metal code.
 Unfortunately the setup is not quite hassle-free yet.

 This blog post tries to setup Rust step-by-step and point out the different problems.
 If you have any questions, problems, or suggestions please [file an issue] or create a comment at the bottom.
 The code from this post is in a [Github repository], too.